-There’s not much to do on Ssese other than grab a good book and relax.
-There are canoes for hire, but swimming is unadvisable due to risks of bilharzia, while some outlaying islands have the occasional hippo and crocodile.
+If you’re looking for a place to slow right down, Ssese’s lush archipelago of 84 islands along Lake Victoria’s northwestern shore boasts some stunning white-sand beaches.
+There’s not much to do other than grab a good book and relax.
+There are canoes for hire, but swimming is not advised due to the risks of bilharzia, and some outlying islands have the occasional hippo and crocodile.
 Most guesthouses on the beach have nightly bonfires, which is a great way to relax with a few drinks after enjoying one of Ssese’s famous sunsets.

 The early 1990s saw the Ssese's popularity peak, but the suspension of the ferry service largely removed them from the muzungu (foreigner) map until a ferry began running from Entebbe in 2006.